JeffAlgoritmo/jeffalgoritmo/README.md

   - 💬 I am 25 years old, currently living in Brazil.
 I dont have yet dominate in English, but i have intermediate level with reading and i have some experience with Python.
 I'm also a newbie in blog creator content in [Hashnode.dev](https://macjeff.hashnode.dev/) since 2026, which helped me develop important skills such as creativity, communication, analytical capability.

   - ⚡ I enjoy reading, whether it's a good book, manga as well as watching movies and playing games!
 I believe that our kind and helping attitudes contribute to a more people are gratufulness and kindness too.
-Help the next! =)
+Help others! =)
 </details>

 <!-- Links -->